MalakysRed/whatsfordinner/recipe-engine/SPEC.md

 ## 6. Worked archetype

-`ARCH_CURRY_NORTH_INDIAN` — `short_code: 'NIC'`, `dish_class: 'braise'`.
+`ARCH_CURRY_NORTH_INDIAN` — `short_code: 'NIC'`, `method_class: 'braise'`.
 Single vessel throughout.

-**On the dish class.** There is deliberately no `curry` value.
-Curry is a dish name, not a structure — hundreds of unrelated things carry it. `dish_class` describes shape, and this shape is *brown things, add liquid, cook slowly*, which is the same skeleton as a British beef and ale stew despite tasting nothing alike.
-That shared classification is the point: it is what lets the ranker and the effort model treat structurally similar dishes consistently.
+**On the method class.** There is deliberately no `curry` value.
+Curry is a dish name, not a process — hundreds of unrelated things carry it. `method_class` describes how heat is applied, and this process is *sear, add liquid, cook slowly covered*, which is the same process as a British beef and ale stew and an Italian ragù despite the three tasting nothing alike.
+That shared classification is the point: it is what lets the ranker, the effort model and the constraint layer treat structurally similar dishes consistently.
+What separates the three is the archetype — the step sequence — not the class.

 | Pos | Technique / Pattern | `operates_on` | Slots consumed | Sensory target | Optional |
 |---|---|---|---|---|---|